tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/LessonPlan.md

   ![line-chart-without-index](Images/line-chart-without-index.png)

-* While setting the `Date` column as the DataFrame index, it's a good practice to convert date strings into datetime objects; this allows flexibility of utilizing additional datetime functionality.
+* While setting the `Date` column as the DataFrame index, it's a good practice to convert date strings into datetime objects; this allows for the use of additional datetime functionality.

   ![set-index](Images/set-index.png)